-My quest for English repertoire for cello and piano that needs a wider audience continues, and plans are now well advanced for a CD of works from the 1920s.
+My quest for repertoire for cello and piano that needs a wider audience continues.
+I have recently been working on a CD for EM Records of works from the 1920s.
 All decades are arguably equally ripe for exploration, but the 1920s were a period of musical ferment.
 The Great War had inevitably left its mark, and in the cello repertoire we see engagement with the modernism prevalent on the Continent, the continued evolution of a typically English Romanticism, excitement at the inspiration found in folk music (not just of Britain), as well as hints of the trend towards concision seen later in the works of Alan Rawsthorne and the like.

 The disc has recently been released and I can now reveal what listeners will find on it!
 Perhaps the best-known work is the Sonata by John Ireland.
 Although this has been recorded a few times, I was thrilled to be the work: I learnt it from the late Derek Simpson, who in turn learnt it from Douglas Cameron, who premiered the work.

 Everything else on the disc is a premiere recording.
 There’s the Sonata by Frederic Austin and the Sonatina by Benjamin Burrows; both of these are major works.
 The Austin is generously conceived with Delian-type harmonies; the piano part is particularly demanding – perhaps if the work had ever been published someone might have gently suggested to Austin that it could be better structed for the instrument – but my pianist for it more than rose to the challenge.